georgeflanagin/anagrammatic/README.md

   -m MIN_LEN, --min-len MIN_LEN
                         Minimum length of any word in the anagram.
 The default is 3.
   --nice {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19}
                         Niceness may affect execution time.
 The default is 7, which is about twice as nice as the average program.
   -t CPU_TIME, --cpu-time CPU_TIME
                         Set a maximum number of CPU seconds for execution.
+The default is 60.
   -v VERBOSE, --verbose VERBOSE
                         Set the logging level on a scale from 10 to 50.
 The default is 35, which only logs errors.
   -z, --zap             If set, remove old logfile[s].

 ```

-`-m`, `--min-len` This tells the anagrammar the shortest word to consider
-when building the initial list of possible words.
-The default value is
-`3` because a lot of anagrams with two letter words are uninteresting.

-`-d`, `--dictionary` In this project, I have provided a dictionary built
-from Google's list of 20,000 words.
-The one named `words` is much larger,
-coming from the New Webster's Dictionary that is included with Linux in
-`/usr/share/dict/words`.

-`-t`, `--cpu-time` The program can be caused to stop after a given number of seconds
-of execution.
-I put this in when I was developing the program, and I never got
-around to removing it.

-`--verbose` Takes a number that corresponds to the loglevel.
-The default is
-`35`, and this value eliminates almost all output.

 ### Start with something small.